 TSA4.7: Automatic Deployment and Execution of Applications using Cloud Services.

-This task objective is to design and implement a new contextualization that aids scientific communities to execute their computing workload by automating the deployment of scientific software on virtual machines using the interfaces and standards within EGI’s Federated Cloud testbed.
+This task objective is to design and implement a contextualization capability that supports scientific communities in executing their computing workload through automating the deployment of scientific software on virtual machines using the interfaces and standards used in EGI’s Cloud Infrastructure Platform..

-This new service will allow VRC managers (or advanced users) to define a set of applications that the researchers can easily deploy in virtual machines freeing them from the overhead of setting up the computing environment.
+This new capability will allow VRC managers (or advanced users) to define a set of applications that the researchers can easily deploy in virtual machines relieving them from the overhead of setting up the computing environment.

 The initial preparation of this task consisted in setting up a new GitHub Project where the members can create repositories for all the project artefacts.
 The work plan of the task included the following milestones for the first 6 months: